treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

     )
 ```

-I've written an article on `any` and `all` in Python called [Checking Whether All Items Match a Condition in Python][any-all article].
+If the `any` and `all` functions are new to you, you may want to read my article on them: [Checking Whether All Items Match a Condition in Python][any-all article].

 ### The 5 debugging functions